 For the whoopie pies:

-- Mix well with a hand mixer and then slowly add the beaten eggs in.
-Mix for about three minutes with a hand mixer on medium speed.
+Mix well with a hand mixer and then slowly add the beaten eggs in.
+Mix until well combined with a hand mixer on medium speed (image 2).

 For the filling: